paulsutherland/WebRTC/slides.md

 * Simple server which connects browsers peer to peer
 * Google have released the source code for their STUN servers
 * Images on Amazon available
-* stund package is available for Ubuntu
+* Stund package is available for Ubuntu

 ##### STUN server